Iceland in November: Everything You Need To Know

 Visiting Ice Caves in November in Iceland

-The single most popular activity during the winter months in Iceland is visiting one of the country's many ice caves.
-Our selection of ice cave tours is a fantastic mix of adventure and wonder.
+The most popular winter activity in Iceland is taking ice cave tours.
 Stepping inside one of these incredible caverns, the pale-blue ice glittering around you is dreamlike.
 Don't forget your camera!

-Your adventure starts at the iconic Jokulsarlon glacier lagoon and continues with an exciting monster truck ride across the glacier to this incredible location.
+Your adventure begins at the iconic Jokulsarlon Glacier Lagoon and continues with an exciting ride across the glacier in a specially equipped vehicle before stepping inside the crystal blue ice cave.

 Visiting Iceland's Golden Circle in November

 It's possible to visit all three of these spectacular sights in November, whether you want to go on self-drive tours or organized Golden Circle tours.
-If you plan to drive the route yourself, make sure you rent a car that's well-equipped for wintry road conditions: 4X4s Jeeps or SUVs are a good idea to help ensure your safety on possibly slippery roads.
+If you plan to drive the route yourself, make sure you rent a car that's well-equipped for wintry road conditions, such as 4X4s Jeeps or SUVs.

 If you aren't confident driving in the winter, there are several tours from Reykjavik that can take you to all three sights.
 You can try a one-day trip like this Golden Circle tour, which includes snowmobiling, or a multi-day tour like this three-day Golden Circle and South Coast tour with ice caving and glacier hiking.

-November in Iceland is one of the best times to see the elusive northern lights because of the steady decrease in the number of daylight hours.
-As the days get shorter, the likelihood that you'll spot the northern lights dancing in vivid greens, purples, whites, and yellows, increases.
+November in Iceland is one of the best times to go on northern lights excursions because of the steady decrease in the number of daylight hours.
+As the days get shorter, the likelihood that you'll spot the northern lights dancing in vivid greens, purples, whites, and yellows increases.

-It's also a good idea to travel out of the city—this will help you avoid light pollution, increasing your chance of spotting the lights even more.
+It's a good idea to travel out of the city, as this will help you avoid light pollution and increase your chances of spotting the lights even more.
 The best way to do that is to take a northern lights tour with a transfer from Reykjavik and into the countryside.

 You can also stay in accommodation just outside city limits, as there are plenty of northern lights hotels to choose from.

 Having said that, it is possible to spot the aurora from Reykjavik in November.
 There are a few quiet corners of the city where the lights are more likely to be visible.
-Head out toward Klambratun Park or Grotta Lighthouse to see what you can spot.
+Some of the best places to see the northern lights in Reykjavik include Klambratun Park and Grotta Lighthouse.

-Before booking a tour or driving out to chase the northern lights by yourself, you should routinely check the aurora forecast on the Icelandic Meteorological Office website to get an idea of their intensity, cloud cover that might obscure them, and the best times and places to see them.
+Before booking a tour or driving out on your own, you should routinely check the aurora forecast on the Icelandic Meteorological Office website.
+It provides information on the aurora’s intensity, potential cloud cover, and the best times and places to see the northern lights in Iceland.

 Photographing the Northern Lights in November in Iceland